blitzes27/linux/README.md

 #curl -fsSL "$GITHUB/Random_stuff/nfs_share.sh" | sudo env NFS_IP="192.168.0.0" \
 #NFS_PATH="/volume9/data" NFS_MOUNT_POINT="/mnt/data" bash

-echo "the command 'power1' will do a docker compose down and then turn off the OS" echo "The command 'reboot1' will do a docker compose down and restart your OS"
+echo "the command 'power' will do a docker compose down and then turn off the OS" echo "The command 'reboot' will do a docker compose down and restart your OS"

 echo "Dont forget to run: source ~/.bashrc"
 ```